 Imagine my surprise when I stepped into this magnificent hall!
 Many people don’t realize how spectacular Bologna is until they’re immersed in the place, and this cathedral is a perfect metaphor for that experience.

 The impressive structure you see today is quite different from its original form.
 The cathedral was renovated extensively throughout the 17th and 18th centuries, though the massive bell tower was left unchanged.

-Speaking of which, you can pay 5 euros to climb the bell tower on Saturday afternoons!
+Speaking of which, if one of your 3 days in Bologna falls on a Saturday, you can pay 5 euros to climb the bell tower!
 Aside from that, admission to the cathedral is free.